AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ```

-- With jQuery you can also add what is called an **event listener**.
+- Additionally, with jQuery you can add what is called an **event listener**.
 This means that the browser is waiting for an event to occur, the event can be a mouseover or a scroll, for an action to be triggered.
 - Example:

 ```